colouring-cities/colouring-core/docs/setup-production-environment.md

 #### Preliminaries

 This guide assumes a virtual environment (VM) running Ubuntu 18_04.
+Make sure the VM has at least 2GB memory and enough disk space for your database (for "Colouring London" we use a disk size of 50GB).

 Install updates to packages: